 Located 25 miles north of downtown Chicago, the Garden's 385-acre campus includes 60 acres of lakes.
-Over the last 15 years, one half-million native aquatic and shoreline plants have been added along 4.5 miles of our lakeshore.
-These shoreline plantings (representing 240 native plant taxa) have been effective in stabilizing eroding shoreline soils and enhancing aquatic habitats.
+Over the past 16 years, a half-million native aquatic and shoreline plants have been added along 4.5 miles of our lakeshore.
+These shoreline plantings (representing 240 native plant taxa) have been effective in stabilizing eroding shoreline soils and enhancing aquatic habitat.

 - Maintain aesthetic shoreline conditions throughout the Garden's lake system by removing nuisance plant and algae growth as well as litter, debris, and occasional nuisance fish/wildlife.

-- Candidates must have an exceptional work ethic, function well within both team and individual work assignments (sometimes with minimal supervision), and possess a high comfort level being in and around water along with an ability to swim should the need arise in an emergency.
+- An exceptional work ethic, functioning well within both team and individual work assignments (sometimes with minimal supervision), and possessing a high comfort level being in and around water along with an ability to swim should the need arise in an emergency.